Chess Opening Theory/1. e4/1...e5/2. Bc4/2...Nf6/3. d4/3...exd4

 [edit | edit source]3... exd4!

-If Black know what has to be done, they will reach an equal or even slightly better position.
+With accurate play, Black will reach an equal or even slightly better position.

 Theory table